 If you are doing the plank exercise and it leaves your back feeling funny, give this tweak go.
 Try it from the knees, setting your pelvis in a good spot, locking that position by activating your abdominals, lifting the knees off the floor, and then bringing in the gluts and the lats.

-If you do have back pain and are looking for a program to help you overcome it, check out Fix My Back Pain:
+If you do have back pain and are looking for a program to help you overcome it, check out Low Back Pain Solved

 Rick Kaselj, MS